 Zonal variation of P - E

-Collaborators: Tapio Schneider (Caltech), Michael Byrne (ETH Zurich)
+Collaborators: Tapio Schneider (Caltech), Michael Byrne (Imperial College London)

 Atmospheric circulations transport water that is evaporated in one region and deposit it as precipitation in another.
 In the zonal mean, the Hadley cell and synoptic eddies transport water from the dry evaporative regions of the subtropics to regions of high precipitation in the Intertropical Convergence Zone and extratropical storm track.
 Variations about this zonal mean are responsible for, for example, the relative wetness of Southeast Asia and the eastern US and the relative dryness of central Asia.
 I am interested in how stationary eddy circulations lead to these spatial patterns in net precipitation through there influence on vertical motion in the lower troposphere and how changes in stationary-eddy circulations influence the response of the hydrological cycle to global warming.